timeplus-io/proton-grafana-source/README.md

 ## Overview / Introduction

-[Proton](https://github.com/timeplus-io/proton) is a unified streaming and historical data processing engine in a single binary.
-It helps data engineers and platform engineers solve complex real-time analytics use cases, and powers the Timeplus streaming analytics platform.
+[Proton](https://github.com/timeplus-io/proton) is a streaming analytics engine in a single binary.
+It helps data engineers and platform engineers solve complex real-time analytics use cases, and powers the [Timeplus](https://timeplus.com) streaming analytics platform.

 ## Requirements